Platformus/Platformus-Docs/platformus_website/endpoints.rst

 Endpoints
 =========

-Endpoints are used to handle the requests to a web application (it doesn’t mean that you can’t use the default ASP.NET routing: it will continue working and is executed before any endpoint).
+The purpose of the endpoints is to take some data provided by the :ref:`data sources <data-sources>`, represent it in some way (HTML, JSON, XML etc.), and return as the response.
+They also handle access control and caching.
 You can manage them (create, edit, and delete) from the backend using the :guilabel:`Development/Endpoints` section:

 .. image:: /images/platformus_website/endpoints/1.png

+Please note, that the default ASP.NET routing still works and it is executed before any endpoint.

 Each endpoint has name, URL template, position, and other fields: